-• Cable theft
+Cable theft

-What we’re doing to beat the thieves ... and how you can help
+What we’re doing to beat the thieves

-Britain's rail network is designed to fail safe, which means that when a cable is cut trains are brought to a stop.
+Britain’s rail network is designed to fail safe, which means that when a cable is cut trains are brought to a standstill.
 This protects passengers but can lead to lengthy, frustrating delays while the problem is found and fixed safely.

-A large proportion of our funding comes from the government, so these thefts are, ultimately, costing taxpayers money.
+A large proportion of our funding comes from the Government, so these thefts are, ultimately, costing taxpayers money.

 How you can help